ivkram/specvizitor/_sources/userguide/data-viewer.rst

     * - ``*full.fits``
       - Various extraction products including emission line maps and image cutouts

-In this section, you will learn how to change the viewer configuration by modifying the ``data_widgets.yml`` file.
+However, specvizitor's capabilities go far beyond this.
+By modifying the ``data_widgets.yml`` file, you can create a custom widget configuration tailored to practically *any* spectroscopic dataset.
+In this section, you will learn how to configure data widgets in specvizitor, starting with small tweaks to the default configuration and finishing with a configuration "from scratch".

 Configuring the defaults
 ++++++++++++++++++++++++